visconttig/Metaversus/README.md

 - The Next.js team for their fantastic React framework.
 - The creators of TailwindCSS for their utility-first CSS framework.
 - The Framer Motion team for their powerful motion library.

----

-Feel free to reach out with any questions or feedback.
-Enjoy building your Metaversus experience!